aminalaee/mongox/docs/defining_documents.md

 Now we have a `Movie` collection with attributes `name` and `year`.

-!!! note
-    The `Meta` class is required since we need to know which collection this belongs to.

 ### Field validation

 You can add field-level validations by using `mongox.Field`.